umd-lhcb/plot_scripts/README.md

 - **Selection cuts**: cuts applied to all components in plot, shown in the title when `TitleType::info` is selected and used to form the name of the plot file.
 - **List of `Process`**: plot components to be included.
 - **List of `PlotOpt`**: plot styles to be used.
 Produces one file per style.
 - **List of weights**: the weight to be used for each of the components in the order they are pushed to `processes`.
-Given as a string or `NamedFunc`, eg, `weight_pid/1000`.
+Given as a vector of `NamedFunc`, eg, `vector<NamedFunc>({"1", weight, 2*weight})`.
 If provided fewer weights than components, the first weight is used on the remaining components.

 The full list of options is in [inc/core/hist1d.hpp](https://github.com/umd-lhcb/plot_scripts/blob/master/inc/core/hist1d.hpp).
 Some of these options are illustrated below